List of Academy Award winners and nominees from Brazil

-This is a list of Brazilian Academy Awards winners and nominees, totaling twenty-two nominations in twelve different categories and one win.
+This is a list of Brazilian Academy Awards winners and nominees, totaling twenty-six nominations in fifteen different categories and one win.

 The first Brazilian to be nominated for an Academy Award was Ary Barroso, one of Música Popular Brasileira's greatest composers, in 1945 for Best Music (Original Song).
 In 2025, the film I'm Still Here became the first Brazilian victory at the Academy Awards, winning the Best International Feature Film category.

 In this list, the nominations are presented by categories (for Brazilian nominees) and by productions (for Brazilian coproductions and nominees).

 By category

 This section presents a list of films in which at least one of the nominees in the category is a Brazilian artist.

-Fernando Meirelles was the third Brazilian director to be nominated for an Academy Award in 2004.